-For many—even if you are an avid secondhand shopper like me—the emotional burden of having to worry about the impact of the fashion industry can often feel like it outweighs the joy of clothing.
+For many—even if you are an avid secondhand shopper like me—the emotional burden of worrying about the environmental impact of the fashion industry can often feel like it outweighs the joy of clothing.
 But I'm here to tell you it doesn't have to be this way.
 While it's going to take a serious commitment from industry leaders and governmental powers to combat our clothing's environmental and societal toll, we as consumers do have the ability to lower the impact of our own closet's carbon footprint.
 It's just a matter of becoming a conscientious consumer.

 If you're not sure where or even how to start, that's okay.
-Ahead, you'll hear from Erin Wallace, ThredUp's VP of integrated marketing, along with Kathleen Talbot, Reformation's chief sustainability officer and VP of operations, who break down how your shopping habits impact the environment, tools you can use to check your footprint, and little changes you can make that won't cost you or the environment anything.
+Ahead, you'll hear from Erin Wallace, ThredUp's VP of integrated marketing, and Kathleen Talbot, Reformation's chief sustainability officer and VP of operations, who break down how your shopping habits impact the environment, tools you can use to check your footprint, and little changes you can make that won't cost you or the environment anything.
 But first, a breakdown of facts…

 What exactly is a carbon footprint?
-Wallace explained, “Generally speaking when people are talking about a carbon footprint, it's the number of greenhouse gases produced due to some type of human activity.”
-She continues, "In the case of a fashion footprint, it's the amount of carbon dioxide that is generated through collective activities around your wardrobe—where you shop, how you shop, how you take care of clothing, how you dispose of your clothing—but it's also the emissions created in creating the clothing itself—so from production to packaging to shipping to consumption.
+Wallace explains, "Generally speaking, when people are talking about a carbon footprint, it's the number of greenhouse gases produced due to some type of human activity.
+In the case of a fashion footprint, it's the amount of carbon dioxide that is generated through collective activities around your wardrobe—where you shop, how you shop, how you take care of clothing, how you dispose of your clothing—but it's also the emissions created in creating the clothing itself—from production to packaging to shipping to consumption.
 It's the full life cycle."

 One of the best ways to ensure your purchase will be good for both your wallet and the environment long-term is to check the fabrics.
-Opting for natural, biodegradable fabrics is always the best call because it is estimated that 20% of industrial water pollution globally is attributable to the dyeing and treatment of textiles.
-And that nearly three-fifths of all clothing produced ends up in incinerators or landfills within years of being made—even if you happened to donate that top for recycling.
+Opting for natural, biodegradable fabrics is always the best call because it is estimated that 20% of industrial water pollution globally is attributable to the dyeing and treatment of textiles and that nearly three-fifths of all clothing produced ends up in incinerators or landfills within years of being made, even if you happened to donate that top for recycling.

-This is why it's so important to shop brands that not only prioritize using more renewable resources and less water during fabric production—like Reformation, which is part of the BEF Water Restoration Program that vows to use less water during the fabric production process—but that also continue to use the best materials for the environment long-term.
-As Talbot told us, "At Reformation, we use three sources of materials for all of our clothing: repurposed vintage clothing, recycled deadstock fabric, and new sustainable materials."
-She continued, "With these pieces, we work with other designers and fabric warehouses to purchase leftover or over-ordered fabric that would otherwise be destined for the landfill."
+This is why it's so important to shop brands that not only prioritize using more renewable resources and less water during fabric production—like Reformation, which is part of the BEF Water Restoration program and vows to use less water during the fabric production process—but that also continue to use the best materials for the environment long-term.
+As Talbot tells us, "At Reformation, we use three sources of materials for all of our clothing: repurposed vintage clothing, recycled deadstock fabric, and new sustainable materials.
+With these pieces, we work with other designers and fabric warehouses to purchase leftover or over-ordered fabric that would otherwise be destined for the landfill."

 Don't come for me.
 I know y'all love your cashmere, but demand for this formerly rare fabric has put pressure on China and Mongolia, which produce 90% of the world’s cashmere, to create more of this luxury fabric.
-As a direct result, the herding of more animals and increased production of new cashmere is making its regions a desert—which has, in turn, resulted in lower-quality cashmere.
+As a direct result, the herding of more animals and increased production of new cashmere are making its regions a desert—which has, in turn, resulted in lower-quality cashmere.
 But virgin cashmere isn't the only fabric that's compromising our resources.
 Man-made, water-resistant fabric acrylic is literally flammable.
-And to add fuel to the fire, so to speak, acrylic fabrics often use polypropylene in the production process, which is said to have the same impact as cyanide when inhaled.
+To add fuel to the fire, so to speak, acrylic fabrics often use polypropylene in the production process, which is said to have the same impact as cyanide when inhaled.
 Instead of buying fabrics that are killing the flora and fauna around them, opt for good old wool or alpaca for your winter-ready fabric.
-And if you find yourself still craving cashmere, hunt for it at secondhand shops to score a deal and keep your carbon footprint low.
+If you find yourself still craving cashmere, hunt for it at secondhand shops to score a deal and keep your carbon footprint low.

-5. Wear Your Clothes Longer, and Invest in Long-Term Pieces
+5. Wear Your Clothes Longer and Invest in Long-Term Pieces

 This might seem like a no-brainer, but honestly, you'd be surprised how much clothing utilization has dropped around the world in the past 20 years.
 In the U.S., for example, clothes are only worn for around a quarter of the global average, and it's estimated the population loses $460 billion each year by throwing away clothes that they could continue to wear.
 The best thing you can do for the environment (and your wallet) is to invest in quality pieces you can wear for longer periods of time that you actually love.